kylhuk/docker-spark-cluster/README.md

 To increase the number of workers, you simply have to modify `docker-compose.yml`

-To change the hardware settings of the workers, modify `env\
+To change the hardware settings of the workers, modify `env\spark-worker-env.sh`

 ## Requirements
 * Docker for Windows with Linux Containers